Balochistan Govt To Establish Video Library In Jails - UrduPoint

 The official said the chief minister has directed to expedite process of reforming the prisons in consultation with the Health Department and other experts.

-The Balochistan government would also established a vocational training center in the premises of the prisons for imparting skills in modern trades to the inmates.
+The Balochistan government would also establish a vocational training center in the premises of the prisons for imparting skills in modern trades to the inmates.

 Home and Labour Departments to coordinate and check the possibility of inclusion of prisoners in latter's "Hunarmand Program" for skill development so that they could become productive members of the society, he said.